Has the ‘Trump slump’ done British homebuyers a favour?

 Well, thanks to Trump, it is about to get cheaper.

-Charlie Bean, the Bank of England’s former deputy governor, is just the latest to call on his old employer to respond to the chaos – which has knocked trillions of pounds off global stock markets – by cutting UK interest rates harder and faster.
+Charlie Bean, the Bank of England’s former deputy governor, is just the latest to call on his old employer to respond to the chaos – which has knocked trillions of pounds off global stock markets, before Trump’s climbdown sent prices soaring again – by cutting UK interest rates harder and faster.
 Thanks to the “crazy situation” in the US, he said they should be cut “to at least 4 per cent” next month to reduce the cost of borrowing.

 Calling for “at least” a half-point cut at the Bank’s May meeting in a newspaper interview, Bean pointed to what happened in November 2008 when the markets predicted a quarter, or maybe a half-point cut, amid the financial crisis, only for rate-setters to go big by lopping 1.5 percentage points off its base rate.